QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Using a Package
 ----------------------------

-But best of all is to avoid writing code altogether
+But best of all is to avoid writing code altogether:

 .. code-block:: julia